Vyral/chris-remmes/_posts/2019-05-29-these-tips-will-help-you-make-the-best-offer-possible.md

 Now, where do you start once it’s time to make an offer?

-First, **go over the neighborhood comps and figure out your finishing price.** Just because you don’t start out in a multiple-offer situation doesn’t mean a bidding war won’t happen so it’s important to know where you want to finish with your offer price.
+First, **go over the neighborhood comps and figure out your finishing price.** Just because you don’t start out in a multiple-offer situation doesn’t mean a bidding war won’t happen, so it’s important to know where you want to finish with your offer price.

 {% include pullquote.html %}